-Logic.-One hour a week during the first term of Junior year, open to those who have completed the required work in English and History in the Freshman and Sophomore years.
+Logic.-Two hour a week during the first term of Junior year, open to those who have completed the required work in English and History in the Freshman and Sophomore years.
 Jevons-Hill's text-book is used.
-Special attention is given to the practical application of logical formulas in testing the validity of arguments.
+Special attention is given to the practical application of logical formulas in testing the validity of arguments One hour during the second term is given to the study of argumentation, with Baker's Principles as a text